Leo Thomas Maher: Priesthood

-Maher was ordained a priest for the Archdiocese of San Francisco by Archbishop John Mitty on December 18, 1943, at St. Mary's Cathedral in San Francisco.
+Maher was ordained a priest for the Archdiocese of San Francisco by Archbishop John Mitty on December 18, 1943, at the Cathedral of Saint Mary of the Assumption in San Francisco.

-His first assignment was as a curate at Holy Name of Jesus Parish in San Francisco, where he remained for one year before serving at the Cathedral of St. Mary of the Assumption in San Francisco (1944–1947).
+Maher's first assignment was as a curate at Holy Name of Jesus Parish in San Francisco, where he remained for one year before serving at the Cathedral of St. Mary (1944–1947).
 He organized the prayer service for the 1945 meeting of the United Nations in San Francisco.
 From 1947 to 1961, Maher served as secretary to Archbishop Mitty.
 He was named a domestic prelate by Pope Pius XII on November 4, 1954.
 He served as chancellor of the archdiocese from 1956 to 1962.

 Bishop of Santa Rosa

 On January 27, 1962, Maher was appointed the first bishop of the newly erected Diocese of Santa Rosa by Pope John XXIII.
 He received his episcopal consecration on April 5, 1962, from Archbishop Egidio Vagnozzi, with Bishops Hugh Donohoe and Merlin Guilfoyle serving as co-consecrators, at the Cathedral of St. Mary of the Assumption.

-During his seven-year tenure, Maher led a program to build new parishes and schools to serve the increasing Catholic population in the diocese, culminating in the establishment of seven parishes, one mission, three high schools, four elementary schools, and several rectories and convents.
+During his seven-year tenure as bishop, Maher led a program to build new parishes and schools to serve the increasing Catholic population in the diocese, culminating in the establishment of seven parishes, one mission, three high schools, four elementary schools, and several rectories and convents.
 He also elevated three missions to parish status and oversaw major renovations of four existing parish churches.
 He attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.

 Bishop of San Diego

-Following the promotion of Bishop Francis Furey to the Archdiocese of San Antonio, Maher was named the third bishop of the Diocese of San Diego on August 22, 1969.
+Following the promotion of Bishop Francis Furey to the Archdiocese of San Antonio, Maher was named the third bishop of San Diego on August 22, 1969, by Pope Paul VI.
 At the time of his arrival, the diocese was about $15 million in debt, which Maher fully retired by 1980.
 He presided over the second diocesan synod from 1973 to 1976, revising the statutes and guidelines of the diocese to implement the reforms of the Second Vatican Council.
-In 1976, Maher created the first Diocesan Pastoral Council.
+In 1976, Maher created the first diocesan Pastoral Council.
 He ended the official relationship between the diocese and the University of San Diego, establishing the school as a separate corporation.